diegoquezadac/spotify-top-songs/README.md

 The objectives of this research are:

-1. Find the attributes that makes a Spotify song popular.
+1. Find what makes a Spotify song popular.
 2. Predict the popularity of a song on Spotify.

 # Contact